mendiolamj/cg-cloud-foundations-wiki/Capstone-2.md

 Notes:
-* For the React application, you will just have to update the endpoint on line 11 here: https://github.com/varoonsahgal/rrf-todo/blob/lab3-with-axios/src/actions.js and replace that endpoint with whatever is generated via AWS API gateway.
+* For the React application, you will just have to update the endpoint on line 10 here: https://github.com/neerajk555/react-new-todo/blob/main/react-axios-example/src/components/PersonList.js  and replace that endpoint with whatever is generated via AWS API gateway.
-* You may run into some CORS issues but resolve by setting the appropriate headers - note that you can also see there's a fake mock server locally in server/db.json file as well
+* You may run into some CORS issues but resolve by setting the appropriate headers

 Cross-Origin Resource Sharing (CORS) is a security feature that restricts the ability of web pages to make requests to resources located on a different domain.
 If you are getting CORS errors when trying to access an API hosted on Amazon API Gateway, you can try the following steps to fix the issue: